arachne-framework/aristotle/readme.md

 RDF is a powerful framework for working with highly-annotated data in very abstract ways.
 Although it isn't perfect, it is highly researched, well defined and understood, and the industry standard for "rich" semi-structured, open-ended information modeling.

 Most of the existing Clojure tools for RDF are focused mostly on creating and manipulating RDF graphs in pure Clojure at a low level.
-I desired a more comprehensive library with the specific objective of bridging existing idioms for working with Clojure data to RDF models.
+I desired a more comprehensive library with the specific objective of bridging existing idioms for working with Clojure data to RDF graphs.

 Apache Jena is a very capable, well-designed library for working with RDF and the RDF ecosystem.
 It uses the Apache software license, which unlike many other RDF tools is compatible with Clojure's EPL.
 However, Jena's core APIs can only be described as agressively object-oriented.
 Since RDF is at its core highly data-oriented, and Clojure is also data-oriented, using an object-oriented or imperative API seems especially cumbersome.
 Aristotle attempts to preserve "good parts" of Jena, while replacing the cumbersome APIs with clean data-driven interfaces.